 Applies to diazepam: oral capsule extended release, oral solution, oral tablet

-In addition to its needed effects, some unwanted effects may be caused by diazepam (the active ingredient contained in Diastat AcuDial).
-In the event that any of these side effects do occur, they may require medical attention.
+Along with its needed effects, diazepam (the active ingredient contained in Diastat AcuDial) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

-You should check with your doctor immediately if any of these side effects occur when taking diazepam:More common:
+Check with your doctor immediately if any of the following side effects occur while taking diazepam:More common

 - Shakiness and unsteady walk

 - unsteadiness, trembling, or other problems with muscle control or coordination

 - black, tarry stools

 - blistering, flaking, or peeling of the skin

 - blurred vision

 - changes in patterns and rhythms of speech